igorlfs/nvim-dap-view/docs/src/routes/advanced-switchbuf/+page.md

 For more advanced use cases, you can write your own `switchbuf` function.
 It receives 2 arguments: the _current_ window number and the buffer number _to jump to_.
 It should (optionally) return a window number for the jump's destination window.

 If a combination of options does not yield a valid window number for the destination (e.g., `useopen` but the buffer is hidden), there's a fallback to create a top-level split.

+## Force Behavior

+Sometimes, having a custom `switchbuf` is not enough.
+In these scenarios, you can override your own setting by using `<C-w><CR>` to bring a list with all available options, affecting only the current jump.